akash15-dev/Library-Management-System/README.md

-# 📚 Python Library Management System (Console Project) 🚀
+# 📚 Python Library Management System 🚀

 A **menu-driven Library Management System** built in Python.
 This project demonstrates core concepts like authentication, CRUD operations, file-based storage, and role-based access — all using a console interface with `.csv` files as the database.